How to Save a Dying Plant: 6 Proven Steps to Revive It

 Master the Watering Basics

-Water thoroughly: When you do water, water until it drains from the bottom.
-Then don’t water again until the soil dries out.
+The finger test: stick your finger 1–2 inches into the soil.
+If it’s dry, water.
+If it’s moist, wait.
+Water thoroughly: when you do water, water until it drains from the bottom, then don’t water again until the soil dries out.
+Adjust for seasons: plants need less water in winter when growth slows down.

 Know Your Plant

 Before you bring a plant home, spend 5 minutes learning what it needs.
-A cactus and a fern have completely different requirements—treating them the same is a recipe for disaster.
+A cactus and a fern have completely different requirements — treating them the same is a recipe for disaster.

 Regular Check-Ins

-Every time you water, take 30 seconds to actually look at your plant:
+Every time you water, take 30 seconds to actually look at your plant: any yellowing leaves?
+New growth happening?
+Pests on leaves or soil?
+Soil condition normal?
+Catching problems early makes them much easier to fix.

 Watch: How to Diagnose and Save a Dying Plant